Campaign Ideation with Design Thinking

 Strategy and targets: The marketing strategy and the derived targets need to be clearly articulated.
 Targets might be as high-level as "conversions and sales", but you should be able to break it down one level deeper, for example the number of net new contacts needs to increase by 7% in 2020 or ratio of known C-Level per account needs to grow from 60 to 80%.

-Buyers journey stages: A common understanding of your buyers journey will help to focus during the workshop.
+Buyer's journey stages: A common understanding of your buyer's journey will help to focus during the workshop.
 You could for example try to only focus on "retention and advocacy" campaigns.
 This will heavily help to work result-oriented.
-Please do not mix the buyers journey up with "Customer Journey Maps."
-If you do not have your buyers journey stages sorted out yet, you might want to use the four stages as described in our article Business Scenarios - Learn How to Articulate Tangible Campaigns.
+Please do not confuse the buyer's journey with "Customer Journey Maps."
+If you do not have your buyer's journey stages sorted out yet, you might want to use the four stages as described in our article Business Scenarios - Learn How to Articulate Tangible Campaigns.

-Segments or buyers persona: Knowing your basic segments or buyer's persona is essential.
-It will give your workshop participants a hint on the personas typical problems that could be addressed with your products and campaigns.
-Anyways, you should not overdue this exercise.
-Keep it simple.
-You might want to use Customer Journey Maps to visualize your segments, but try to prevent dozens of journeys.
+Segments or buyer's persona: Knowing your basic segments or buyer's persona is essential.
+It will give your workshop participants an indication about the persona's typical problems that could be addressed with your products and campaigns.
+Don't overdo it, but instead keep it simple.
+You might want to use Customer Journey Maps to visualize your segments, but try to prevent having dozens of journeys.

 If your workshop includes improvements and extensions in addition to net new campaign ideas, you also want to show the as-is status.
 Showing the past campaign calendar and few performance stats is usually enough detail for the as-is status.
 There is no need to conduct an academical and detailed analysis.
 Keep it simple and limit yourself to a 15-20 minute overview.

 Identifying the right people for your Campaign Ideation Workshop will decide about success or failure.
 We usually start by identifying the workshop roles and then map the corporate roles and individuals against them: